RILAB/bis101/lecture16.md

 ## Probing

-We can use cloning to make libraries of seuqence (cDNA or DNA).
+We can use cloning to make libraries of sequence (cDNA or DNA).
 But how do we check for presence of sequence of interest.

 Can use a petri dish of colonies or gel.

 Transfer DNA from gel or plate onto a membrane, and wash the membrane with radioactively labelled sequence of interest.
-Then expose to X-Ray film (results is **autoradiogram**)and find witch band or which colony has sequence.
+Then expose to X-Ray film (results is **autoradiogram**)and find which band or which colony has sequence.
 Can also use flourescently tagged DNA and expose to light and photograph.

+Draw plate with colonies.
+Draw which ones show up on radiolabelled film.

+Also works on a gel!

-Probe for DNA is called a Souther blot (after Dr. Edwin Southern).
+Probe for DNA is called a Southern blot (after Dr. Edwin Southern).
 Probe for RNA is called a Northern (because someone thought it was funny) Probe for DNA uses an antibody, called a Western blot.
 Could use a non-antibody protein to detect protein-protein interactions.
 Then a far-western blot.
 Probe for post-translational modification of protein (phosphoylation etc) called an Eastern blot.